brendomaciel/sublime-preferences/README.md

 `npm install -g jshint` and `npm install -g csslint`

-For SublimeLinter-php you must ensure that PHP path is available to use.
+**Note:** The SublimeLinter-php and SublimeLinter-json plugins don't need additional setup, but you must ensure that PHP command is available to use the same way as node.js.
 If it is not, follow this [instructions][sublimelinter-path].

-**Note:** The SublimeLinter-json no needs aditional setup.

 ## Error handling